phaustin/quantecon-example/book/docs/debugging.md

 plot_log()
 ```

-Here the original problem is fixed, but we\'ve accidentally written
+Here the original problem is fixed, but we've accidentally written
 `np.logspace(1, 2, 10)` instead of `np.linspace(1, 2, 10)`.

-Now there won\'t be any exception, but the plot won\'t look right.
+Now there won't be any exception, but the plot won't look right.

 To investigate, it would be helpful if we could inspect variables like
 `x` during execution of the function.